JoselleAstrid/ram-watch-cheat-engine/README.md

 If you're having problems with a Lua script, try the [debugging and troubleshooting page](/docs/debugging.md).

-If you've got a question, problem, error message, etc. that you want to ask about, try [this TASvideos forum thread]().
-(TODO: Add link) Note: In the Lua Engine window, the latest Lua error appears BELOW previous errors.
+If you've got a question, problem, error message, etc. that you want to ask about, try [this TASvideos forum thread](http://tasvideos.org/forum/viewtopic.php?t=18685).
+Note: In the Lua Engine window, the latest Lua error appears BELOW previous errors.

 If you've got more of a suggestion or request, or you think you've found a bug, it might fit better in the GitHub issues section.
 In general, though, feel free to post at either GitHub or TASvideos.